Saved By the Bell's Dustin Diamond Dead: Mario Lopez, Tiffani Thiessen and More Stars Pay Tribute - E! Online

 Dustin Diamond, known to viewers as Samuel "Screech" Powers on Saved by the Bell, died on Monday, Feb.
 1 from carcinoma, his rep confirmed to E!
 News.
 The actor was 44 years old.

 The longtime Saved by the Bell star's passing comes less than a month after he was hospitalized following mystery pain.
-The star was subsequently diagnosed with stage four lung cancer and began chemotherapy.
+The star was subsequently diagnosed with stage four cancer and began chemotherapy.

 "He was diagnosed with this brutal, relentless form of malignant cancer only three weeks ago.
 In that time, it managed to spread rapidly throughout his system; the only mercy it exhibited was its sharp and swift execution," his rep said in a statement.
 "Dustin did not suffer.
 He did not have to lie submerged in pain.
 For that, we are grateful."